zstall/chapp/README.md

 # chapp

 This project is to create a python script that will randomly assign a list of chores to users and then send users a sms message to complete there chores.
+A quick overview of how the scripts works is, a csv is created with a list of daily and weekly chores.
+The script takes these chores and divides them up randomly and evenly.
+Each day users are assigned new chores, and the script tracks weekly chores and refreshes these every Monday.

+To achieve this I use:
+- Twilio to send sms messages
+- AWS Ec2 to run a small server to run the script on a cron
+- AWS Lambda to start and stop the ec2 on a schedule
+- Three csv files to store chores and track weekly chores for two users
+- two py files, one for the script and a second to store credential/personal information (like names, phone numbers, and twilio api information)

+**note** This is currently configured to work for two people, but I will be updating it to work for any number of people.

 ## What you'll need